EPSB.ca » Schools » Register for School » Lottery Process

 RESIDENT STUDENTS

-New non-resident students who live in the school’s attendance area are able to attend another Edmonton Public School with space in planned classes or can attend a school in their current school division.
+New non-resident students who live in the school’s attendance area are able to attend another Edmonton Public school with space in planned classes or can attend a school in their current school division.

 HOW THE LOTTERY PROCESS WORKS

-LOTTERY SCHOOLS AND THE GROWTH CONTROL MODEL
+LOTTERY PROCESS AND THE GROWTH CONTROL MODEL

 SIBLINGS AND THE LOTTERY PROCESS